Last Updated on October 11, 2022

 Well, if you are using Android Enterprise, the answer is… nothing.
 The software can keep your employees’ personal content completely separate from the professional functions they also need the phones for.

 Not only does this save companies money by reducing the need to invest in extra devices, it also provides an extra layer of protection to users’ data.

 Sometimes, a factory reset is the best and most useful course of action.
 A given device might struggle with a software update, for example, or in a worse scenario, it could be stolen or lost.
 This is especially dangerous if the device contains sensitive information.

-In that type of situation, you don’t want to be stuck hoping no one can guess your employee’s passwords.
-Instead, it’s much better to be able to remotely force a factory reset that wipes all data from a phone and restores it to its factory settings.
+In that type of situation, you do not want to be stuck hoping no one can guess your employee’s passwords.
+Instead, it is much better to be able to remotely force a factory reset that wipes all data from a phone and restores it to its factory settings.

 Factory reset protection (FRP) is one useful type of remote device management that Android Enterprise offers.